AtomLinter/linter-scalac/README.md

   # Compile all Scala files in the project on lint.
   'compileAllClassesOnLint': false

+  # Determines if lints on every change or lint on save only..
+  'lintsOnChange': false
 ```

 It is also possible to configure these settings via the GUI:

 `Atom` > `Preferences` > `linter-scalac`

+## Lint on fly

+It is disabled by default because the scala compiler is slow but you can change
+it via configuration option.
+Keep in mind that this option does not override
+the global linter 'Lint on fly' configuration option.

 ## Classpath